olgupila/STORM-AI-devkit-2025/baseline_submissions/README.md

 ### Returns
 The `score` function within the file returns the evaluation metrics as per the challenge guidelines (that is, the F2 and the RMSE).
 Additionally, the precision and recall are also returned, and, if the `plot_object` parameter is provided, it generates plots for that specific object ID to aid in understanding the evaluation.

-## Code for baseline submission using a Machine learning model

-See the folder `baseline_submission_ml` to reproduce a working example of a ML-based submission written in Python.

-### Code for baseline submission using a Heuristic-based approach
-[TODO]